cym13/cym13.github.io/source/github_account_takeover.rst

 .. include:: ../file/github_takeover_go_impacted_projects.txt
     :code: text

+I have no statistics, but judging by the number of stars those projects get together far more than 500 downloads a day.

 I won't redo the attack, you get the idea by now.
 It is even more worrisome though as at least with Dub we were able to quickly find an exhaustive list